Motekye/Hazel/README.md

-# hazel
+# Hazel Preprocessor

-Preprocessor for JavaScript, written in PHP.
+Macro-based preprocessor for JavaScript, written in PHP.

+Uses string-based interpretation without use of outside libraries.
+Native functions used are well documented for future ports to other languages.

 Package includes the following files...

 * hazel.php ............. plain hazel program